-The “Emoticode” function allows you to assign symbols and emoticons to text and image segments, as well as audio and video clips.
-It can generally be employed with the same functionality as “normal coding:” All the functions of conventional coding are supported, meaning emoticons and icons will be displayed in the overview tables of coded segments and in visualizations such as the Document Portrait.
+The “Emoticode” function allows you to assign symbols and Emojis to text and image segments, as well as audio and video clips.
+It can generally be employed with the same functionality as “normal coding:” All the functions of conventional coding are supported, meaning Emojis and icons will be displayed in the overview tables of coded segments and in visualizations such as the Document Portrait.

 Opening the Emoticode window